Your Guide To Adult Vaccines

 How often: Space immunizations out.
 You should receive a dose of the pneumococcal conjugate vaccine (PCV13), then, a year later, a dose of pneumococcal polysaccharide vaccine (PPSV23).
 People with any of the risk factors should get one dose of PCV13 and PPSV23 before age 65, separated by eight weeks.

-Why you need it: Pneumococcal disease, which can cause pneumonia, kills more people in the U.S. each year than all other vaccine-preventable diseases combined.
+Why you need it: Pneumococcal disease, which can cause pneumonia, kills around 3,000 people a year.
 Young children and those over 65 have the highest incidence of serious illness, and older adults are more likely to die from it.